master of education (m.ed.)

 Prerequisite for the program is a bachelor's degree with an arts and sciences, interdisciplinary major, or the equivalent.
 No prior teaching licensure is required for admission.

-The Program of Studies for the program includes foundation and professional courses, and practicum experiences.
+The Programs of Study for the program includes foundation and professional courses, and practicum experiences.
 The program reflects current research and practices in teaching and learning.

 Courses of study are carefully planned with the faculty advisor to ensure that both degree requirements and licensure requirements are fulfilled.